 In the recent Past TDS Wing of Income tax department has conducted many surveys and inspections.
-TDS wing has conducted surveys and inspections to verify various issues including the following, as applicable to the concerned assessee to check avoidance of TDS/ TCS liability in respect of the following payment,/ transactions :-
+TDS wing has conducted TDS surveys and TDS inspections to verify various issues including the following, as applicable to the concerned assessee to check avoidance of TDS/ TCS liability in respect of the following payment,/ transactions :-

 1. Payment for purchase of land under sale deed by project implementing authorities towards compulsory land acquisition for SEZs/public utilities implemented under Fast Track procedure where the implementation is not done directly by state government.